CogentRoleplayCommunity/FogentRoleplay/src/CoreRules/CombatRules/BattlemapCombat.md

 ### Base Movement Speed

-The base speed of this type of movement in combat.
+The base speed of the combat movement speed type.

 ### Governing Skill

-The skill that represent the movement speed.
+The skill that represent the combat movement speed in question.

 ### Feet Per Governing Skill Modifier